The Best Things About Special Needs Dogs

 Traveling with a Senior or Special Dog

-The holiday season is a time for joy and family gatherings, and for pet owners in Orange County and beyond, this often includes their four-legged family members.
+Whether it’s the holiday season or the middle of summer, traveling is a time for people to escape reality and have some much needed fun and quality time with their favorite people.
+And for some pet owners in Orange County and beyond, this often includes their four-legged family members!
 However, when those pets are either senior dogs or special needs dogs, traveling often requires extra consideration and care.
-This guide offers essential travel tips for senior dogs and special dogs, ensuring your holidays are memorable and stress-free for you and your dog.
+This guide offers essential travel tips for senior dogs and special dogs, ensuring your next trip is memorable and stress-free for you and your dog.

 1. Prioritize Health Before Travel